- Research News

 Click HERE to establish an on line application account for the CS MEng program at Cornell Ithaca.

 The application requires:

 - Two letters of recommendation.
 Recent graduates and current students should provide at least one recommendation from an instructor, professor or other academic contact.
 (Current Cornell Computer Science students need only one LOR.)
 It is also acceptable to provide LORs from intern/employment supervisors, team leads and managers.
-Letters should be submitted through the on line application system.
+Letters should be submitted only through the on line application system.
 Please do not check the "letter will be mailed" box in the application.

 - Statement of Purpose.

 - Identify areas of computer science that are of particular interest and explain why.